rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

     <ul>
       <li>Your logo will be placed on the footer of our <a href="/">homepage</a>.</li>
       <li>You will be listed on our <a href="/sponsors">sponsors page</a>, which will be linked to frequently (see our sponsors pages from <a href="http://2014.railsgirlssummerofcode.org/sponsors">2014</a> and <a href="http://2013.railsgirlssummerofcode.org/sponsors-thanks">2013</a>).</li>
-      <li>Your swag included in support packages sent out to all students during the summer (see below).</li>
+      <li>Your stickers included in support packages sent out to all students during the summer (see below).</li>
       <li>Your company will be included in the Sponsor opportunity Newsletter to participants.</li>
       <li>Lots of tweet love, hype and buzz from the community.</li>
     </ul>